DevilXD/TwitchDropsMiner/README.md

 - Automatic channel stream switching, when the one you were currently watching goes offline, as well as when a channel streaming a higher priority game goes online.
 - Login session is saved in a cookies file, so you don't need to login every time.
 - Mining is automatically started as new campaigns appear, and stopped when the last available drops have been mined.
+- Web interface for remote monitoring and control - access the miner from any browser.

 ### Usage: